5T33Z0/OC-Little-Translated/09_Board-ID_VMM-Spoof/README.md

 	- iMacPro1,1
 	- MacPro7,1

-	This problem occurs when using one of the SMBIOSes listed above in combination with `SecureBootModel` set to `Disabled` instead of using the recommended value for the selected SMBIOS.
-While a lot of OpenCore users face this issue, it's not a problem in Clover, since you can enter a `HardwareTarget` under `RtVariables`.
+	The problem occurs when using one of the SMBIOSes listed above in combination with `SecureBootModel` set to `Disabled`.
+If you have to use GeForce Kepler Patcher (compatible up to macOS ≤ 12.4), you *have* to disable `SecureBootModel` in order to boot after you patched in the GPU Drivers in macOS Monterey.
+Otherwise the system crashes during boot.
+In this case, these patches are the only workaround to still receive System Updates when using OpenCore.

 ## System Requirements
 **Minimum macOS**: Big Sur 11.3 or newer (Darwin Kernel 20.4+)</br>
 **CPU**: Basically, every outdated SMBIOS that supports your CPU but is no longer supported by macOS Monterey.
 This affects processors of the following Intel CPU families (newer ones don't need this since they are still supported):